Garden Irrigation Methods, Ranked by Efficiency

 A properly watered garden is one step closer to being a healthy garden.
-However, there are many ways to water a garden and some will not only save you time and labor, but will also help conserve water.
+However, there are many ways to water a garden, some of which will not only save you time and labor, but also help conserve water.
 The following is a list of different methods, ranked in order of efficiency, and a description of each.

 Deep Soak Methods

 Deep soak methods use 50% less water for the same effectiveness as some other watering methods.
 They keep the roots moist and avoid wet foliage.

 Drip lines have a higher initial cost for equipment and take time to set up, but once they are laid out they are the most efficient in terms of water use and time spent on landscape maintenance.
 They usually only need to be turned on once or twice a week for about an hour or two at a time and can be set on a timer.
 They may also be concealed under mulch or soil, if aesthetics are an issue.

 2. Weeping Line/Soaker Hose

 These are porous hose lines.
 They are different from drip lines in that while a drip line has evenly spaced watering points, a soaker hose is completely porous so that water sweats out of it all along the length of the hose.
 As with a drip line, the slow soaking prevents evaporation and runoff, but a soaker hose is easier to move than a drip line.
 Overall, this is a very efficient method of watering.

 The benefit of hand watering is that it allows you to water directly at the base of your plants instead of broadcasting water where you don't need it.
 Often this wasteful broadcasting just encourages weeds to grow.
 However, hand watering requires your labor and time each time you need to water.

 3. Water Wand